We explore Disciplinary Hearings

 We can support you if you need help and advice, either as your ongoing Outsourced HR service or on an ad-hoc basis.

 Our expertise in HR & Employment Law will ensure you can always be on the right track

-By the time of a hearing, some form of disciplinary investigations should have taken place.
+By the time of a disciplinary hearing, some form of disciplinary investigations should have taken place.
 What happens during a disciplinary hearing should be consistent with the disciplinary procedures of the organisation.
-It is common for a representative of the organisation to present evidence against the employee at the hearing, and the employee puts forward their views and presents any evidence which supports them.
+It is common for a representative of the organisation to present evidence against the employee at the hearing, and then the employee puts forward their views and presents any evidence which supports them.

 There are many aspects to a properly managed disciplinary hearing, including:

 - It has been decided that any allegation(s) have substance and should be progressed to a hearing